Depression

 • Difficulty completing tasks

-• Feeling like you don’t matter
+• Feeling like they don’t matter

 • Feeling guilty, especially over small things, or feeling guilty for no real reason